hpe-dev-incubator/hpe-dev-portal/content/blog/scale-kubernetes-clusters-using-hpe-greenlake-terraform-provider.md

 ## Run Terraform plan

 Terraform plan is a dry run that lets you preview the changes that Terraform plans to make to your infrastructure based on the data you provide in your Terraform file.
-To see this, run  **terraform plan**
+To see this, run  **terraform plan.**

 ```shellsession
 $ terraform plan